Munich, Bayerische Staatsbibliothek, Cod. arab. 1112

 Request Info

-The Qur'an features a number of criteria which place it in the school of Ibn al-Bawwab: the unusual arrangement of the first page with two sura titles, the elongated letter sin in the basmala, the distribution of the basmala across almost an entire line, the use of colours which Ibn al-Bawwab had just introduced such as white, brown and crimson red and black ink, the slight leftward slant of the vertical letters, the dense and yet extremely clear style of writing are characteristic of this school.
+Several distinctive features place this Qur'an within the school of Ibn al-Bawwab: the unusual arrangement of the first page with two sura titles; the elongated letter sin in the basmala; the distribution of the basmala across an entire line; the characteristic color palette of white, brown, crimson red, and black ink that Ibn al-Bawwab introduced; the subtle leftward slant of vertical letters; and the dense yet remarkably clear calligraphic style.

 Request Info / Price